mixxxdj/mixxx/source/chapters/user_interface.rst

 in your mix.
 They come with a small overview waveform and a limited number of controls.
 The title of the track and its BPM are displayed along the top row.

+.. hint:: Tap the BPM to set the BPM to the speed you are tapping.

 The numbered buttons are hotcues and work just like deck hotcues as described in :ref:`interface-hotcues`.
 The headphone button is a :term:`PFL` button and the knob to the right of it is a :term:`volume` knob for the sampler.
 The fader on